twhiston/tg/README.md

 ## Autoload Robo Commands

-If you place a command in a Namespace that contains `tg\RoboCommand` it will be autodetected and made available for use.
+If you place a class that extends twhiston\tg\TgTasks in a Namespace that contains `tg\RoboCommand` it will be autodetected and made available for use.
+If you place a class that extends Symfony\Component\Console\Command\Command in a Namespace that contains `tg\Command` it will be autodetected and made available for use.
 This means you can create a library of common commands, require it via composer in your project, and then call them immediately from tg

 Like Robo you can also create a TgCommands.php file in your project root and these project specific commands will also be made available

-## TODO

 ## Config Files